Mwarssame/Mohamed-Warssame/README.md

 The next decade belongs to resilient, intelligent systems — and those who know how to build and secure them.

-My current and future focus includes:
+- My current and future focus includes:

-Cloud Security – with deep expertise in GCP
+- Cloud Security – with deep expertise in GCP

-Encryption & IAM – policy-driven, compliant, and automated
+- Encryption & IAM – policy-driven, compliant, and automated

-Infrastructure-as-Code – Terraform-first architectures with security guardrails
+- Infrastructure-as-Code – Terraform-first architectures with security guardrails

-SOAR/XDR Engineering – reducing dwell time with automated response
+- SOAR/XDR Engineering – reducing dwell time with automated response

-Defence & Public Sector Security – aligned with NCSC and MOD assurance standards
+- Security Governance & Compliance – supporting enterprise security alignment with ISO 27001, NIST, GDPR, and NCSC.

 - next Level and 2025 and beyond
 - Cloud security (GCP focus)